thundercipher/Application-Authorizer/README.md

 # Application Authorizer
-An app to file (by students) and review/approve (by Warden, Control Room, etc.) leave applications at college level, in an attempt to digitalise the leave application/reviewal/approval process which can be applied in all the education systems; i.e. schools, coaching institutes and colleges, present in India and across the world, which would save a lot of formal paperwork and hence, a lot of time.
+An app to file (by students) and review/approve (by Warden, Control Room, etc.) leave applications at college level, in an attempt to digitalise the application/reviewal/approval process which can be applied in all the education systems; i.e. schools, coaching institutes and colleges, present in India and across the world, which would save a lot of formal paperwork and hence, a lot of time.
 This app also acts as a countermeasure tackling the aftermath of COVID-19, eliminating the exposure and proximity of people from one another; and thus reducing the chances of spreading infections.

 This app deals with the following aspects: